Light Clients for Lazy Blockchains

-The challenge game consists of two phases: During the first phase, the \emph{zooming phase}, the challenger reduces his search of the first point of disagreement to a single tree within the responder's MMR.
-After this first phase is completed, the second phase consists of either the two parties playing a \emph{bisection game}, similar to the previous section, or the challenger going into a \emph{suffix monologue}.
+We now explore the challenge game that allows the verifier to compare competing claims by two provers.
+During the game, the prover with the larger claimed ledger length $\ell$ acts as the challenger while the other acts as the responder.
+The goal of the challenger is to identify the first point on the responder's alleged augmented dirty ledger that disagrees with his own ledger.
+The challenge game consists of two phases: During the first \emph{zooming phase}, the challenger reduces his search of the first point of disagreement to a single tree within the responder's MMR.
+After this first phase is completed, the second phase consists of either the two parties playing a \emph{bisection game} (\cf Section~\ref{sec:construction-overview}, and for a more detailed description \ifappendices Appendix~\ref{sec:bisection-game}\else \cite[Appendix B]{full-version}\fi) or the challenger going into a \emph{suffix monologue}.

-\textbf{Zooming phase.} To narrow his search down to a single tree, the challenger first calls Algorithm~\ref{alg.peaks.vs.peaks} to identify the earliest peak in the responder's peaks that disagrees with his own peaks.
-Algorithm~\ref{alg.peaks.vs.peaks} iterates over the responder's peaks (Algorithm~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.iterate}) until the challenger finds a peak $\mroot^*_i$ among those returned by the responder, that is different from the corresponding root $\left<\dtreesp_i\right>$ in his own peaks.
-If the number of leaves under both peaks are the same, the challenger calls Algorithm~\ref{alg.tree.vs.tree} to play the bisection game of the previous section on the Merkle trees whose roots are $\left<\dtreesp_i\right>$ and $\mroot^*_i$ (Algorithm~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.challenge}).
-Otherwise, if the number of leaves under $\mroot^*_i$ is smaller than the number of leaves under $\left<\dtreesp_i\right>$, then, by Fact~\ref{fact.subsumption}, all the data within the responder's remaining peaks allegedly lies under the $i^\text{th}$ peak of the challenger (see Figure~\ref{fig.tree-vs-peaks}).
-The challenger has now narrowed the first point of disagreement to his own $i^\text{th}$ tree and can compare it against the responder's remaining peaks.
-This is done by calling Algorithm~\ref{alg.challenger.tree.vs.peak} on the remaining peaks returned by the responder (Algorithm~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.subtree}).
+\textbf{Zooming phase.} To narrow his search down to a single tree, the challenger first calls Alg.~\ref{alg.peaks.vs.peaks} to identify the earliest peak among the responder's peaks that disagrees with his own peaks.
+Alg.~\ref{alg.peaks.vs.peaks} iterates over the responder's peaks (Alg.~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.iterate}) until the challenger finds a peak $\mroot^*_i$ among those returned by the responder, that is different from the corresponding root $\left<\dtreesp_i\right>$ in his own peaks.
+If the number of leaves under both peaks are the same, the challenger plays a bisection game on the Merkle trees whose roots are $\left<\dtreesp_i\right>$ and $\mroot^*_i$ (Alg.~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.challenge}).
+Otherwise, if the number of leaves under $\mroot^*_i$ is smaller than the number of leaves under $\left<\dtreesp_i\right>$, then, all the alleged data within the responder's remaining peaks lies under the $i^\text{th}$ peak of the challenger (see Figure~\ref{fig.tree-vs-peaks}).
+The challenger has now reduced his search to his own $i^\text{th}$ tree and can compare it against the responder's remaining peaks.
+This is done by calling Alg.~\ref{alg.challenger.tree.vs.peak} on the remaining peaks of the responder (Alg.~\ref{alg.peaks.vs.peaks} Line~\ref{alg.peaks.vs.peaks.subtree}).